bonham000/tic-tac-toe-challenge/src/README.md

 Play Tic Tac Toe.

+**A few comments:**

-**NOTE:** I made slight changes to the repo structure, e.g. `assets` and `test` are now within the `src/` folder.
+- I made slight changes to the repo structure, e.g. `assets` and `test` are now within the `src/` folder.
 This is because it's necessary for any code/assets to be within the `src/` folder in a standard React app.
+- This app is not optimized for mobile.
+- I used custom TypeScript `Result` and `Option` types which are inspired by the Rust types of the same name.
+In some situations, this led to more verbose code, however I wanted to do this a) to get some more practice using these and b) because they do a great job of guaranteeing type safety.
+- The minimax algorithm is (I think) the most common/primary implementation, adapted here to work with the specific implementation of this Tic Tac Toe game.

 ## Project Structure